What is Bavarian Beer? A Beginners Guide to Bavarian Beer Styles

 Helles

-Although not the only pale beer found in Bavaria, Helles is the variety that is perhaps most closely associated with Munich.
-Its name is derived from the German word hell meaning “light” or “pale.”
-A bottom-fermented ale, helles is characterized by a pleasant lingering maltiness, with hints of sweetness and a mild, less prominent hop flavor when compared to a Pilsner.
+Although not the only pale beer found in Bavaria, Helles is perhaps the variety most closely associated with Munich.
+Its name is derived from the German word hell, meaning “light” or “pale.”
+The bottom-fermented ale, helles, is characterized by a pleasant, lingering maltiness, with hints of sweetness and a mild, less prominent hop flavor compared to a Pilsner.
 Because it tends to be between 4 and 5 percent alcohol by volume (ABV), it is perhaps the most appropriate “easy-drinking” beer for a longer drinking session with friends — which also may be why it has seen a recent increase in popularity in the region.

 Dunkels